10 Questions and Answers about Outdoor Sports Flooring: Cost, materials, financing

 5. How can a new sports floor be financed?

 Facility owners and municipalities must determine how much of their own funds they can put up for the project, how much they can raise through donations and sponsorships and whether they will have to take out a loan to see the project through.
 Member contributions and fundraisers are another source of money, but often in smaller amounts.
-Read our sports facility financing and funding guide for more information.
+Check out our sports facility financing and funding section for more information.

 6. Is crowdfunding worthwhile in the context of sports facility construction projects?